dtcenter/MET/met/docs/Users_Guide/refs.rst

 |   forecasts. *Monthly Weather Review*, 129, 550-560.
 |

-.. _Hogan-2009:

-| Hogan, R., E. O'Connor, and A. Illingworth, 2009: Verification of
-|   cloud-fraction forecasts. *Quarterly Journal of the Royal*
-|   *Meteorological Society*, 135, 1494-1511.
-|

 .. _Jolliffe-2012:

 | Jolliffe, I.T., and D.B.
 Stephenson, 2012: *Forecast verification.
 A*